drussotto/Boston-Public-Health-Commission-Peer-Leadership-Institute/README.md

 or any version of this with flask replaced by another module, You probably don't have the virtual env activated, in which case you should run 'source ./virtenv/bin/activate'.
 If you do have it activated you should install the required dependancies via `pip install -r requirements.txt`

+2. If you see "No news!" on the home page, you should run `./seed_db.py` to add seed data.

 # About our testing infrastructure